 You won’t find OSPF routing in most consumer routers.
 You wouldn’t need them at home, anyway.
 RouterOS goes further, to even support BGP, which sometimes isn’t even available on some “enterprise-y” products.
 Again, while you’re likely not going to need these at home, it’s cool to know you can play with these to brush up your enterprise networking skills, or if you wanted to consider to use some of these technologies in a SME network environment.

 I’ve expanded the IP menu (screenshot below) so you can peek at the breadth of IP-related features available in RouterOS.
 In particular, I’ve opened up the item on Hotspot.
 Yes, that’s right, you can configure Hotspot capabilities in RouterOS, complete with a captive portal and walled garden like Wireless@SG or MyRepublic@Starbucks (that’s Starbucks’ SSID in their Singapore outlets).
-Coincidentally, Starbucks, or their service provider MyRepublic, serves their hotspot through MikroTik’s RouterOS.
+Coincidentally, Starbucks, or their service provider MyRepublic, serves their hotspots through MikroTik’s RouterOS.

 Looking at RouterOS’ hotspot configuration begins to hint at the immense configurability it offers.
 It’s not just one hotspot you can configure.
 You can have multiple instances, attached to different interfaces, each with different hotspot configurations.
 Users can be authenticated locally or against RADIUS, and you can have different profiles and policies applied to different users.